 Sub rename_tab() Application.DisplayAlerts = False 'Define variable Dim wbk As Workbook Dim ws As Worksheet 'Open workbookFile Set fnm = ThisWorkbook.Sheets(1).Cells(1, 2) Set wbk = Workbooks.Open(fnm) 'Set workbook as active workbook wbk.Activate For i = 2 To ThisWorkbook.Worksheets(2).UsedRange.Rows.Count 'Return number of all worksheet in the active workbook n = Worksheets.Count 'Add worksheet after the last worksheet Set ws = Sheets.Add(After:=Worksheets(Worksheets.Count)) 'Give the newly added worksheet a name ws.Name = ThisWorkbook.Worksheets(2).Cells(i, 2) Next i 'Close and save active workbook wbk.Close Savechanges:=True End Sub

-Figure 12.2 presents you the screenshots for WS.xlsx before and after running above VBA code.
+Figure 12.2 presents the screenshots for WS.xlsx before and after running the above VBA code.